 You can also examine historical procedure and statement executions and organize them by duration, CPU consumption, or I/O usage.
 This helps you pinpoint slow or expensive procedures or statements.

-The free trial of DB Sentry lasts for two weeks.
+The free trial of SQL Sentry lasts for two weeks.

 How to Choose the Best Database Monitoring Tool for On-Prem or Cloud Databases

 Azure SQL and SQL Server have many similarities, but they’re ultimately intended for different purposes.
 In either case, engaging in on-premises or cloud database monitoring is a vital part of IT performance management.
 If your database isn’t functioning well, other parts of your IT environment will cease to perform and delivering services to end users will become slow or even impossible.